Nayshins/Nayshins.github.io/_posts/2014-09-26-how-to-make-the-android-emulator-faster.md

+---
+layout: post
+title: How to make the Android Emulator Faster
+---

 As I described in my previous blog, one of the largest complaints that I have had while building my android app has been the speed of the emulator.
 Yesterday I decided that something had to be done about it because my previously quick Tic Tac Toe algorithm had become abysmally slow.
 What used to take less than a second on the console, was now taking over 10 seconds.
 It was time to do some research and figure out how to make it faster.

 ##Graphics Acceleration